KelkooGroup/theGardener/documentation/Write/Improve.md

 ![Roles](../assets/images/theGardener_role_writer.png)

 To **enrich the Markdown syntax**, several additional command can be applied.

 Those commands use the fact that Markdown syntax accept syntax highlighting: we will had a new language called _thegardener_ with a json format.

 **We will call refer to those kind of command as module.**

-_Trick: eee the source of the current documentation by using **View source** button._
+_Trick: see the source of the current documentation by using **View source** button._

 ## Define meta data